How can we help?Read this Important Information

 Icon expand When will I know if my mortgage application has been successful?

-When we’ve received all the required documentation and are happy with the valuation report we will make our decision on your application.
+When we’ve received all the required documentation we will make our decision on your application.

 If your application is approved we will then send you the mortgage offer documents to read through and sign.
 We will also send a copy to your solicitor.